 Everyone is talking about Digging for Victory today.
 Our neighbour Mr Lomas has onions and cabbages growing in his garden plot and is constantly tending it.
 I hope that all the northern soot and smoke doesn’t affect the taste!
 At least he and his wife will save some money as the food prices in the local shops are creeping up

 This morning I bumped into Mrs Ogier at the greengrocer shop.
 When we left the shop with our provisions she told me that her family has just been joined by her Grandfather who was originally evacuated to Bolton.
 He has obtained work at the Christy Hat Factory.
-She then whispered to me that his name is actually Adolphus Ogier, but he wishes to be known as ‘Bill’ due to the ‘infamy’ of the name ‘Adolf’
+She then whispered to me that his name is actually Adolf (short for Adolphus) Ogier, but he wishes to be known as ‘Bill’ due to the hatred of the name ‘Adolf’ Hitler.

 8 November 1940